 Slow websites kill business.
-Every 100ms delay costs 7% of conversions.
+According to Google's research, even small delays in page load time significantly reduce conversions and increase bounce rates.
 Here are the speed standards every website should meet.

 How Fast Should a Website Load?